hericmr/hericmr/README.md

 # Héric Moura

 I’m Héric Moura, currently a Social Work student at the Federal University of São Paulo (UNIFESP) and an independent Python programming learner.
 I live in Santos, Brazil, and I'm looking for projects that promote social justice, ecological revolution, and are based on Python and the web.

-## 📜 About Me

 I am dedicated to expanding my knowledge of Python and its various applications, aiming to participate in projects with a positive social impact.

 ## 🎓 Certifications